 Sechson had reached the end of a hall, and stood in front of two large wooden doors.
-They were much taller than him, varnished dark brown, and fitted with golden looking hinges and fixtures.
+They were much taller than him, varnished dark brown, and fitted with hinges and fixtures that looked like brass or gold.
 A second, smaller door to his right unlocked with a loud click.
 A red Skeith stepped out from a dark room.
-He couldn’t see much from where he was standing, and the Skeith closed the door behind him.
+He couldn’t see much from where he stood, and the Skeith closed the door behind him.
 He looked Sechson up and down.

 Afernoon.
 The Servant of the Message has been esspectin

 Sechson nodded with respect

 Skeith turned, opened the small door, and walked back in.
 Sechson waited as a few moments passed.
 There was a loud clunk, what sounded like metal sliding against metal, and then another clunk.
 The wooden double doors opened by themselves, and he took this as a cue to go forward.

 The room was darkened, but he could tell it was massive.
 The ceiling extended several meters into the air, and he couldn’t see the sides of the room to his left and right.
 Before him was what looked to be either a stage or a pulpit, one and a half meters tall, made of wood.
 A large glass tunnel went down what appeared to be the center of the room (to Sechson’s right), large enough for only a single person to comfortably walk through it.
 It extended to the pulpit, up some stairs to it.
 The entire structure was surrounded by this glass, like a forcefield.
 An aquarium came to Sechson’s mind as he looked at it.
 Inside was a figure.
 They weren’t a neopian.